 - 1/2 tsp of chopped thyme

 - about 1 cup of roasted pumpkin cut into small cubes

 - toasted pine nuts (about 50g)

 - splash of olive oil to roast the pumpkin in – or chilli oil, and a splash for the risotto

-In a heavy based pot, heat a splash of olive oil and fry the onion / shallot until it starts to soften.
+In a heavy-based pot, heat a splash of olive oil and fry the onion/shallot until it starts to soften.
 Add the rice and stir to coat.
 Add the wine and allow the liquid to evapourate.
-Start adding your hot stock ladle by ladle, stirring it until most of the liquid has been absorbs.
-I add the roasted pumpkin and thyme about half way through the cooking process so that some of it integrates into the risotto turning it a lovely pale orange colour.
+Start adding your hot stock ladle by ladle, stirring it until most of the liquid has been absorbed.
+I add the roasted pumpkin and thyme about halfway through the cooking process so that some of it integrates into the risotto turning it a lovely pale orange colour.
 When the risotto is al dente and there is still a nice amount of sauce remove from the heat.
 Stir through half the blue cheese so that it melts in.
 Check the seasoning, adding salt and pepper if it needs.
 Sprinkle the remaining cheese and toasted pine kernels over the top to serve.